secretstartups/handbook/job-families/engineering/infrastructure/site-reliability-engineer/index.html.md

 The Site Reliability Engineer is a [grade 6](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-Technical:
+##### Technical

-1. General knowledge of 4 of the areas of technical expertise with deep knowledge in 1 area
+1. General knowledge of 4 technical expertise areas, with deep knowledge in 1 area
+   1. Chef (basic syntax, recipes, cookbooks) and Ansible (basic syntax, tasks, playbooks)
+   1. Terraform basic syntax and GitLab CI/CD configuration, pipelines, jobs
+   1. Cloud resources provisioning and configuration through CLI/API
+   1. Kubernetes basic understanding, CLI, service re-provisioning
+   1. Provisiong and setup metric in Prometheus, Thanos, and Graphana, alerts and silences
+   1. Provision and setup logs and queries for general questions
+   1. Operating system (Linux) configuration, package management, startup and troubleshooting
+   1. Block and object storage configuration
+   1. Netwotking VPCs, proxies and CDNs

-1. Working knowledge of GitLab Product, including deeper knowledge of groups which may be part of stable counterpart assignments
+1. Working knowledge of GitLab product, including deeper knowledge in areas of [stages and groups](https://about.gitlab.com/handbook/product/categories/#hierarchy) which may be part of stable counterpart assignments

-Execution:
+##### Execution

 1. Provides emergency response either by being on-call or by reacting to symptoms according to monitoring and escalation when needed
-1. Proposes ideas and solutions within the infrastructure team to reduce the workload by automation.
+1. Proposes ideas and solutions within the Infrastructure Department to reduce the workload through automation.
-1. Plan, design and execute solutions within infrastructure team to reach specific goals agreed within the team.
+1. Plan, design and execute solutions within Infrastructure Department to reach specific goals agreed within the team.
-1. Plan and execute configuration change operations both at the application and the infrastructure level.
+1. Plan and execute configuration change operations both at the application and the infrastructure levels.
 1. Actively looks for opportunities to improve the availability and performance of the system by applying the learnings from monitoring and observation

-Collaboration and Communication:
+##### Collaboration and Communication

+1. Self-organize through issues and epics
 1. Improves documentation all around, either in application documentation, or in runbooks, explaining the why, not stopping with the what.
+1. Root cause analysis and corrective actions

+##### Influence and Maturity

+1. Shares the learnings publicly through issues, runbooks, documentation and blog posts.
+1. Contributes to the hiring process in review questionnaires or being part of the interview team to qualify SRE candidates
 1. For stable counterpart assignments, act as a reliability champion.

-Influence and Maturity
-1. Shares the learnings publicly, either by creating issues that provide context for anyone to understand it or by writing blog posts.
-1. Contributes to the hiring process in review questionnaires or being part of the interview team to qualify SRE candidates

 ### Senior Site Reliability Engineer